FatalSleep/SDL-VS-Template/README.md

 11. Under "VC++ Directories" and "Library Directories" add a new file path:

   - `$(ProjectDir)Dependencies\SDL\lib\x64;`

+12. Go into "Linker" and into "Input" and add the following LIB files to the "Additional Dependencies."

+  - 'SDL2.lib'
+  - 'SDL2main.lib'

-12. Under "Build Events" and "Pre-Link Event" add the following command line code:
+13. Under "Build Events" and "Pre-Link Event" add the following command line code:

   - copy "$(ProjectDir)Dependencies\SDL\lib\x86\SDL2.dll" "$(TargetDir)\SDL2.dll"

-13. Finally copy your SDL LIB/INCLUDES to:
+14. Finally copy your SDL LIB/INCLUDES to:

   - $(ProjectDir)Dependencies\SDL\